A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Proposed SBP-SAT FDTD Method without Region Split

 \subsection{Construction of Global Matrices for the Outer Region}

-Unlike the embedded region, the outer region is a multi-connected domain containing a topological void.
-To maximize vectorization efficiency in sparse matrix computations, a set of global 2-D difference and norm matrices is assembled using diagonal indicator matrices mapped to the 1-D topological grid lines, as depicted in Fig. \ref{fig:indicator_matrices}.
+Unlike the embedded region, the outer region is a multi-connected domain containing a hole.
+The set of global 2-D difference and norm matrices is assembled using diagonal indicator matrices mapped to the 1-D grid lines, as depicted in Fig. \ref{fig:indicator_matrices}.
 For clarity in the subsequent derivations, a unit grid spacing is assumed.
-The construction logic is identical for both the $x$ and $y$ directions; thus, the $y$-direction is detailed here as a representative case.
+The construction logic is identical for both the $x$ and $y$ directions.
+The $y$-direction is detailed here as a representative case.

 For the electric field nodes shown in Fig. \ref{fig:indicator_matrices}(a), we define $\mathbb{I}^\Omega$ for the regular outer area, $\mathbb{I}^B$ for the boundary of the hole, and $\mathbb{I}^H$ for the internal hole itself.
 The diagonal entries of these indicator matrices are set to $0$ for nodes located strictly inside the hole, and $1$ for nodes located on the hole boundary and in the exterior region.
 This yields the universal indicator $\mathbb{I}^A = \mathbb{I}^\Omega + \mathbb{I}^B + \mathbb{I}^H$.
 Similarly, for the half-integer magnetic field nodes illustrated in Fig. \ref{fig:indicator_matrices}(b), the corresponding indicator matrices are defined as $\mathbb{I}_h^\Omega$ and $\mathbb{I}_h^H$.